 § 1.
 "Each parish [abbey/friary] is to possess a set of parishes [abbey/friary] books including baptismal, marriage and death registers as well as other registers prescribed by the conference of bishops or the diocesan bishop; the pastor [friar] is to see to it that these registers are accurately inscribed and carefully preserved."
-189

-- § 2.
-OFE priests shall be responsible for the keeping of proper and accurate records and to register all baptisms, marriages, funerals, and any other services as required. - § 3.
-The priests shall safeguard that the records are available for inspection at the request of the minister general, principal bishop, and/or the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life. - § 4.
-OFE priests, and OFES members shall report annually, in writing, to the minister general on Pentecost Sunday.
-The report shall include a brief summary of her or his ministerial activities. - § 5.
-OFE Celibate Roman Catholic priests who function as brothers for our Order will not write an annual report.
-Celibate Roman and/or Eastern Catholic priests have required report from their ordinaries. - § 6.
-Each professed member will date and sign the annual report and it shall be sent to the Abbey of Saint Mary Theotokos, Province of Saint Mary Theotokos.
-The Abbey is the official repository of all official records dealing with OFE. - § 7.
-Failure to submit an annual report shall be notified in writing of loss of membership and no longer a member in good standing of the Order. - § 8.
-Members who are notified in writing of loss of membership will be given 15 days from the date of notification to submit an annual report and who complies with the requirement is fully reinstated. - § 9.
+190

+§ 2.
+OFE priests shall be responsible for the keeping of proper and accurate records and to register all baptisms, marriages, funerals, and any other services as required.

+§ 3.
+The priests shall safeguard that the records are available for inspection at the request of the minister general, principal bishop, and/or the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life.

+§ 4.
+OFE priests, and OFES members shall report every three years, in writing, to the Ordinary or his representative on Pentecost Sunday.
+The report shall include a brief summary of her or his ministerial activities.

+§ 5.
+OFE Celibate Roman Catholic priests who function as brothers for our Order will not write a report.
+Celibate Roman and/or Eastern Catholic priests have required report from their ordinaries.

+§ 6.
+Each professed member will date and sign the report and it shall be sent to the Abbey of Saint Mary Theotokos, Province of Saint Mary Theotokos.
+The Abbey is the official repository of all official records dealing with OFE.

+190 Code of Canon Law, 535 §1.

+§ 7.
 Members shall make an effort to be in communication (fellowship) occasionally with each other.
-OFE is a Roman Catholic Franciscan Religious Order, an International Ordinariate, makes it a unique challenge of a dispersed religious community to have communication (fellowship) with each other.
-We do this through letters, emails, cell phones, text messaging, Facebook, etc. The General Constitutions of the Order of Franciscans of the Eucharist have a chapter on fellowship.
-Refer To Chapter 14 Fellowship, Article 14.0: Fraternal Fellowship, pages 78-79.
+OFE is a Roman Catholic Franciscan Religious Order, an International Ordinariate makes it a unique challenge of a dispersed religious community to have communication (fellowship) with each other.
+We do this through letters, emails, cell phones, text messaging, Facebook, etc.